PJHkorea/time-density-tension/README.md

 **Time-Density Tension (TDT) Cosmology** is a novel complex spacetime geometric framework that establishes an exact, non-linear topological bridge between the non-trivial zeros of the Riemann Zeta Function $(\Omega_n)$ and the acoustic oscillation multipole peaks $(l_n)$ observed in the Cosmic Microwave Background (CMB).

-By treating the fabric of spacetime as a dynamic, quantum-informational elastic lattice, the TDT framework completely accounts for primordial cosmic perturbations, flat galactic rotation curves, macro-scale cosmic filaments, and black hole singularity dissolution **without invoking hypothetical Dark Matter particles or Dark Energy fields**.
-The entire evolutionary timeline of the universe is bound under a single, parameters-free structural invariant driven solely by base-layer tension and baryonic fluid viscosity.
+By treating the fabric of spacetime as a dynamic, quantum-informational elastic lattice, the TDT framework provides a self-consistent alternative to interpret primordial cosmic perturbations, flat galactic rotation curves, macro-scale cosmic filaments, and black hole singularity dissolution **without relying on ad-hoc Dark Matter particles or Dark Energy fields**.
+This approach suggests that the evolutionary timeline of the universe can be bound under a single, parameter-free structural invariant driven solely by base-layer tension and baryonic fluid viscosity, opening a new predictive horizon grounded in pure topological symmetries.

 ---

 ## 📊 Empirical Verification & Boundary Regimes

-The mathematical integrity of the TDT core physics engine has been rigorously validated across multiple extreme cosmological limits via independent quantitative benchmarks, demonstrating high-fidelity alignment with established astronomical catalogs without post-hoc fine-tuning.
+The mathematical and computational consistency of the TDT core physics engine has been evaluated across multiple extreme cosmological limits via independent quantitative benchmarks, demonstrating high-fidelity alignment with established astronomical catalogs under zero-tuning constraints.

 ### 1. Microscopic Limit: Quantum Phase Transition & Singularity Dissolution
-*   **Covariant Conservation $(\nabla_{\mu}\mathcal{T}^{\mu\nu})$ :** Confirmed at exactly `0.0` within floating-point tolerance down to the absolute compression limit (a → 10⁻¹²).
+*   **Covariant Conservation& $\nabla_{\mu}\mathcal{T}^{\mu\nu}$ ) :** Confirmed at exactly `0.0` within floating-point tolerance down to the absolute compression limit (a → 10⁻¹²).
-*   **Mechanism:** Under absolute compression, the timeline fluctuation undergoes a smooth quantum phase transition governed by a dynamic hyperbolic tangent manifold (γ → 1.0).
-Analytical chain-rule differentiation perfectly maps onto the numerical operations graph, neutralizing the runtime singularity and preserving energy-momentum conservation inherently.
+*   **Mechanism:** Under extreme compression, the timeline fluctuation is modeled as a smooth quantum phase transition governed by a dynamic hyperbolic tangent manifold (γ → 1.0).
+Analytical chain-rule differentiation mirrors the numerical operations graph, offering an elegant framework to resolve runtime singular divergences and preserve energy-momentum conservation naturally.

 ### 2. Intermediate Regime: Macroscopic Galactic Kinematics (SPARC Catalog)
-*   **Universality Invariance:** Spontaneous convergence of the universal gauge coupling $(c_{\text{univ}} = 0.229612)$ and baryon phase modulus (δ = 0.007297).
+*   **Universality Invariance:** Spontaneous convergence of the universal gauge coupling & $c_{\text{univ}} = 0.229612$ ) and baryon phase modulus (δ = 0.007297).
-*   **Statistical Coherence:** Yields a Global Asymptotics Residual of **15.0898% (MAE)** across the SPARC catalog under a **strictly frozen parameter mode** \$`(\text{Std Dev } c_{\text{univ}} = 0.000000)`\$.
+*   **Statistical Coherence:** Yields a Global Asymptotics Residual of **15.0898% (MAE)** across the SPARC catalog under a **strictly frozen parameter mode** & $\text{Std Dev } c_{\text{univ}} = 0.000000$ )
-*   **Dynamics:** Spontaneous exponential decay of the macro-viscous shielding layer collapses back onto classical Einsteinian General Relativity (GR) metrics $(1.00000\dots)$ at the galactic outskirts, eliminating mass degeneracy in low-mass regimes (e.g., 0.0000% error tracking for dwarf galaxy DDO154).
+*   **Dynamics:** Spontaneous exponential decay of the macro-viscous shielding layer allows the framework to smoothly converge back onto classical Einsteinian General Relativity (GR) metrics & $1.00000\dots$ ) at the galactic outskirts, relaxing apparent mass anomalies in low-mass regimes (e.g., near-zero error tracking for the heavily studied dwarf galaxy DDO154).

 ### 3. Cosmological Macro-Scale: Large Scale Structure (LSS) & CMB Predictions
-*   **Supernovae Distance Modulus:** Achieves a Global Residual Error of **0.1577% (MAE)** against the **Pantheon+ Supernovae Dataset**, self-deriving an optimal Hubble constant of H₀ = 67.8055 km/s/Mpc.
+*   **Supernovae Distance Modulus:** Achieves a Global Residual Error of **0.1577% (MAE)** against the **Pantheon+ Supernovae Dataset**, self-deriving an optimal Hubble constant baseline of H₀ = 67.8055 km/s/Mpc.
-*   **CMB Power Spectrum High-Order Target:** Out-of-the-box forecasting establishes the high-order acoustic peaks (e.g., l₄ peak prediction aligning within 4.3556% of the *Planck* consensus), validating the unified horizon propagation model across the macro-expansion timeline.
+*   **CMB Power Spectrum High-Order Target:** *A priori* forecasting projects the high-order acoustic peaks (e.g., the l₄ peak prediction aligning within 4.3556% of the *Planck* consensus), supporting the validity of the unified horizon propagation model across the macro-expansion timeline.

 ---